Decorative service page background

 Let's clear the air and look at some of the most common myths about RA.
 Understanding the truth is the first step toward managing your health effectively and confidently.
 By separating fact from fiction, you can focus on what truly matters: finding strategies that help you feel and move better.

-Myth: RA Only Affects Older Adults
+Myth: RA Is Only for Older People

 It’s easy to picture arthritis as something that only happens later in life, but that’s not the case with rheumatoid arthritis.
 While it’s true that RA is often diagnosed in middle-aged individuals, it is an autoimmune condition that can appear at any age.
 Children can be diagnosed with juvenile idiopathic arthritis, and many young adults and people in their 30s and 40s live with RA.